“Being a union member means I’m part of an important social movement”

 Yang’s path to nursing school — and her involvement in the union — was a natural one.
 Before enrolling, she worked as support staff for the Canucks Autism Network and volunteered regularly for the Vancouver Crisis Centre, two experiences that brought out her passion for giving back.

 “I knew nursing was the right career for me because I get to do what I love, which is helping others,” she says.
-“I especially love working with the younger generation and that’s why I choose neo-natal as
+“I especially love working with the younger generation and that’s why I choose neo-natal as my specialty.”

 She first learned about BCNU when she stumbled upon the union’s website, and learned she was eligible to take the Building Union Strength (BUS) course.
 The class showed her just how many opportunities there are for students in the union, and she quickly became more involved.